14 of the most adventurous outdoor activities in the UAE

 We love the great outdoors…

-Thinking of doing any outdoor activities in the UAE during summer is a big no-no. But thankfully, it’s that time of the year when you switch the conversations around from ‘It’s so humid’ to ‘Wow, it’s gotten cooler’.
+Thinking of doing any outdoor activities in the UAE during summer is a big no-no. But thankfully, it’s getting to that time of the year when you switch the conversations from ‘It’s so humid’ to ‘Wow, it’s so pleasant’.

-So, if you want to breathe in some fresh air, here are some of the best outdoor activities in the UAE you don’t want to miss…
+So, if you want to breathe in some fresh air and go on an adventure, here are some of the best outdoor activities in the UAE to check out…

 Kayak through the Abu Dhabi Mangroves